vtrifonov/http-api-mock/README.md

 #### Persist (Optional)

+* *entity-id*: Can be used for generating the entity ID which can be later reused in the definition.
+You can check the example usage in [users-post-generate-id.json](/config/persistence/crud/users-post-generate-id.json) and [users-storage-post.json](/config/persistence/storage/users-storage-post.json)
 * *entity*: The relative path from config-persist-path to the file where the response body to be loaded from or the collection name and id if you are using MongoDB.
 It allows vars.
 * *collection*: Used for returning or deleting more than one record.
 Represents the relative path from config-persist-path to the folder or the name of the mongo collection from where the records should be selected.
 Regex or glob can be used for filtering entities as well.
 Examples for the usage of collections can be found [here](/config).
 * *actions*: Actions to take over the entity (Append,Write,Delete)